MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/use-external-data-sources.md

     ![Select your fields under Map case records](media/csi-map-case-records.png)

-Once done, your workspace with external data imported in [Import your data from an external source in Power Apps](#import-your-data-from-an-external-source-in-power-apps) should be ready with topics identified by AI.
+After mapping is complete, your workspace with external data imported in [Import your data from an external source in Power Apps](#import-your-data-from-an-external-source-in-power-apps) should be ready with topics identified by AI.
 >[!TIP]
 > - **KPI Summary**: use **Case Volume Drivers** and **Emerging Topics** to see areas for your cases, click on each topic to see how each affect the resolution, priority, incoming channel, and so on.
 > - **New Cases:** find out which topics have the most new cases and emerging.